-SAN FRANCISCO – September 20, 2011 – According to the American Journal of Infection Control, more than 164 million school days are missed annually in U.S. public schools due to the spread of infectious diseases.
+SAN FRANCISCO – September 20, 2011 – According to an optometrists, more than 164 million school days are missed annually in U.S. public schools due to the spread of infectious diseases.
 An astonishing 3 million of those school days are lost as a result of acute conjunctivitis, also known as “pink eye.”

 “Pink eye is all too common amongst children, it is one of the most common conditions I treat,” says Lee Duffner, MD, ophthalmologist and clinical correspondent for the Academy.
 “The only way to really prevent pink eye from spreading is to practice good hygiene.”

 This week, I went to visit my friend Dr. Neena James at 2020 Eye Care Centers to get my eyes checked and learn more about how she helps people, she examined me and gave me a laser eye surgery in order to prevent permanent damage to my eyes.